Azure/azure-docs-sdk-java/apidoc/com.microsoft.azure.management.compute._virtual_machine.md

 summary: *content
 ---

-The code below demonstrates how to use the Java SDK's fluent syntax to create a new D3 size Linux Virtual Machine running Ubuntu 16.04 server in the Eastern US data center.
+The code below demonstrates how to use the Java SDK's fluent syntax to create a new [Standard D3](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-windows-sizes/#d-series) Linux Virtual Machine running Ubuntu 16.04 server in the Eastern US data center.

 ```java
 Azure azure = Azure.authenticate(propertiesFile).withDefaultSubscription();